 AURORA tells us about her hold and "instinctive" new album

-AURORA has announced her return with new single ‘Queendom’.
-Check out the track along with our interview with the singer below.
+AURORA has announced her return with new single and video ‘Queendom’.
+Check it out along with our interview with the singer below.

 Now after storming Coachella 2018 this weekend, she’s offered fans her first taster of the future with her bold and pulsing new single ‘Queendom’.